smart-chain-fr/ligolib/src/contract/advisor/README.md

 ### Transaction workflow

 The `advisor` contract can be invoked to request the fund value to the `indice` contract (via a transaction).
 The `indice` contract receives the request (transaction) and sends back the requested value.
 When `advisor` contract receives the fund value it can apply the "algorithm" to check it is worth investing !
+This algorithm relies on a single indice value.

 ![](Indice_advisor.png)